Music theory: score reading and analysis level 6

 - Have more confidence differentiating the different elements of music (rhythm, phrasing, tonality, dynamics, etc.)

-- Have a broader understanding of piano and multi-instrumental scores and typical notational signs of Schubert’s period
+- Have a broader understanding of keyboard scores of the mid-late baroque period

-- Have greater confidence with the harmonic terminology of the ABRSM grade 6 theory syllabus.
+- Have greater confidence with some harmonic terminology appropriate to ABRSM grade 7+ theory syllabuses.

 What level is the course and do I need any particular skills?

-Suitable for anyone with knowledge of music theory at around Grade 6 standard or higher.
-You will need to be able to read music fluently (treble and bass clef) and have confidence with the structure of major and minor scales and chords (e.g. do you know what is meant by chord Vc in G major?
+Suitable for those with confident knowledge of music theory at around Grade 6 standard or higher.
+You must be able to read staff music fluently (treble and bass clef) and have confidence with the structure of major and minor scales and chords (e.g. do you know what is meant by chord Vc in G major?
 And can you recognise a passing 6-4?).

 How will I be taught, and will there be any work outside the class?